 The United Nations recognized Universal Children’s Day as a day for children and is held on November 20.
 This day is observed by 26 countries including Ireland and the United Kingdom.
 It was first setup by the UK back in 1954.

-You can check when your country celebrates Children’s Day by clicking here.
+Please check out when your country celebrates Children’s Day.

 Cousins Day – July 24th